fieldtrip/website/faq/datasets.md

 ---
 title: Which datasets are used in the documentation and where are they used?
-tags: [faq, tutorial, dataset, meg-language, meg-artifact, meg-removal, meg-visuomotor151, meg-visuomotor151-k, meg-attention, meg-tactile, meg-audodd, eeg-audodd, eeg-language, eeg-affective, eeg-sedation, eeg-tms, hcp-motort, mmfaces, meg-epilepsy, spike-attention, spike-placefield, neurotycho, ecog-visual, ecog-protocol, nirs-singlechannel, nirs-multichannel]
+tags: [faq, tutorial, dataset, meg-language, meg-artifact, meg-removal, meg-visuomotor151, meg-visuomotor151-k, meg-attention, meg-tactile, meg-audodd, meg-epilepsy, hcp-motort, opm-mediannerve, mmfaces, eeg-audodd, eeg-language, eeg-affective, eeg-sedation, eeg-tms, ecog-visual, ecog-protocol, nirs-singlechannel, nirs-multichannel, spike-attention, spike-placefield, neurotycho]
 redirect_from:
 - /faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip
 ---